agabhi017/Learning-C-/Data_and_Variables/Readme.md

   * An int integer is at least as big as short.
   * A long integer is at least 32 bits wide and at least as big as int.
   * A long long integer is at least 64 bits wide and at least as big as long.
 * The manipulators "hex", "ct" can change the way cout displays integers.
-Use cout << maipulator_type; to change the notation of the integer type
+Use cout << maipulator_type; to change the notation of the integer type.
+* The cout.put() member function provides an alternative to using the << operator to display a character.